metacpan/metacpan-cpan-extracted/distros/J/JSONAPI-Document/README.md

 while keeping relationship names intact (i.e. an 'author' relationship will still be called 'author', with the type 'authors').

 # ATTRIBUTES

+## data\_dir

+Required; Directory string where this module can store computed document type strings.
+This should be a directory that's ignored by your VCS.

 ## api\_url